adamfairholm/PyroSnippets/readme.md

 * Added support for three status levels for snippets: public, logged in users only, and hidden
 * Added support for cloud files in the image snippet
 * Changed output of image snippet to the file ID.
-Please see usage section above for more details
+Please see image snippet section above for more details
-* Added option to choose Simple or Advanced WYWIYG editor
+* Added option to choose Simple or Advanced WYSIWYG editor
 * Updates for compatability with PyroCMS 2.1.5

 ### 2.2.2 – February 8, 2012